-OVERVIEW: Van Ameringen’s mental health grantmaking interests are relatively broad, with a heavy focus on underserved and vulnerable populations in New York and Philadelphia.
+OVERVIEW: Van Ameringen’s mental health grantmaking interests prioritize underserved and vulnerable populations in New York and Philadelphia.

-IP TAKE: Van Amerigen may award a handful of high-dollar grants to mental illness research, but it awards the vast majority of its grants to outfits providing direct care and services.
+IP TAKE: Van Amerigen may award a handful of high-dollar grants to mental illness research, but it awards the vast majority of its grants to organizations that provide direct care and services.

 PROFILE: The van Ameringen Foundation—confusingly, not the same as the H. van Ameringen Foundation, which is a different organization entirely—was established by Arnold Louis van Ameringen in 1950.
-Ever since those early years, the foundation has focused its grantmaking on mental illness. van Ameringen has wide giving interests that range from support for education and media projects to help for victims of domestic abuse.
+It seeks to fund “innovative and practical programs for early intervention, advocacy and increased accessibility of mental health services for people and communities with limited financial means and opportunities.”

 Van Ameringen does name a few specific areas of importance: increased access to care for underserved populations, preventative measures and early intervention strategies, and advocating for widespread change within local and national mental healthcare systems.